ParadigmHyperloop/hyperloop/README.md

 Clone and run ODS in a new terminal window following the instructions on the [ODS README](https://github.com/ParadigmHyperloop/ODS)

-## PodCTL

-PodCTL is now bundled as part of the ODS Project

 ## Core Startup

-You should now be running all 4 of the aforementioned services (InfluxDB, Grafana, ODS, and PodCTL) on your dev machine.
+You should now be running all 4 of the aforementioned services (InfluxDB, Grafana, ODS) on your dev machine.
 Now it is time to start up core

 - Clone this repo and then cd into it.
 - Run `make clean all install`